smitelli/scottsmitelli.com/src/content/articles/mannheim-steamroller/index.md

 At 2 minutes and 30 seconds, the third verse is played by a string section.
 This is abbreviated TODO

+The song could be described as either a 4/4 piece using a "swing" feel, or as a 12/8 piece with a strong preference for the first and third triplets in each beat.
+Regardless of the notation (I chose the former) the interpretation is the same: The beats follow a "one-and-a two-and-a three-and-a" where the center "and" is avoided.
+Of all the liberties taken with their interpretation of this song, the use of swing rhythm is actually nowhere on my list of grievances.
+I dig it, and I mean that sincerely.

 {{% margin-note %}}{{% picture stem=synthesia %}}Ah yes, transcribing this was clearly an optimal use of two consecutive evenings.{{% /margin-note %}} The sheet music for the Mannheim Steamroller version of "Deck the Halls" is available for sale online, but I'll be goddamned if I'm going to spend $5.99 on something that I despise.
 Instead, I found somebody who ran a MIDI file of the song through {{% link synthesia /%}} and {{% link youtube-mannheim-steamroller-synthesia %}}posted its playback on YouTube{{% /link %}}.
 That, combined with a close listen of the actual track from their 1984 _Christmas_ album, allowed me to put together what I feel is a rather accurate representation of the essence of the song:

-{{% figure caption="Deck the halls with boughs of holly, Fa la la la la la la la la." class=fullwidth %}}
+{{% figure caption="Deck the halls with boughs of holly, Fa la la la la la la la la. ([LilyPond source](mannheim-1-source.ly))" class=fullwidth %}}
 {{% picture stem=mannheim-1 class=invertible %}}
 {{% /figure %}}